How is EngageCSEdu different from other online repositories for computer science education?

 How can I get involved?

 There are several ways you can get involved.
 First, contribute your best introductory course materials that make use of at least one of the listed Engagement Practices.
 Second, join the reviewer pool.
 Third, tell others about the project!
-Contact the EngageCSEdu Content Manager, Stephanie Weber to volunteer.
+Contact us at engagecsedu [at] ncwit [dot] org to volunteer.